 You can read about the graduation ceremony in the press release published by the ICT Berufsbildung here: Twelve new ICT Security Experts for a safer Switzerland.

 In this article, I would like to share my experience to help anyone interested to take this journey and pass the Swiss ICT Security Expert, Advanced Federal Diploma of Higher Education.

 First of all, this diploma is dedicated to my wife and my family who have supported me and their patience while I was busy preparing for the final exam.

-I would like to thank my employer itnetX (Switzerland) AG which is supporting me in the best possible way and especially to allow me to sit and study beside my busy working schedule!
+I would like to thank my employer itnetX (Switzerland) AG which is supporting me in the best possible way and especially allowing me to sit and study despite my busy working schedule!

 Last but not least, I want to thank all the 13 experts who assessed my level during the final oral exam.
 After nearly 6 hours of open discussions with real-world security scenarios, simulations, and presentations (This was the toughest challenge for me).
 All the experts judged my level of expertise and signed my passing score.
 Thank You All!

 ICT Security Expert Roles

 The ICT Security Experts help ensure that information is better protected against unauthorized access.
 In all areas of life, information and communication technologies are becoming more and more important, which at the same time increases the vulnerability of the economy and society.
 They contribute to raising awareness of this issue in society.